Darondo: In media

 In 2007, Darondo's song "Didn't I" was covered by Jack Peñate on his Spit at Stars EP and in 2008, featured on an episode of Breaking Bad.
 "Didn't I" was also featured in the 2010 film Saint John of Las Vegas In 2009, the song "Legs" was featured in an episode of the American version of Life on Mars.
 In 2010, "Didn't I" was featured in the films Night Catches Us and Jack Goes Boating.
 It also appeared in the New Element video, Future Nature.
 In 2013, "Didn't I" was featured on a Late Night Tales compilation mixed by Bonobo.
-In the same year, "Didn't I" was featured in the third installment of the Spanish Apartment trilogy, Chinese Puzzle starring Romain Duris.
+In the same year, "Didn't I" was featured in the third instalment of the Spanish Apartment trilogy, Chinese Puzzle starring Romain Duris.
 It was used as an ending theme in an episode of Lovesick.
-"Didn't I" was covered by the English electronic music duo HONNE on their 2015 EP "Coastal Love".
-"Didn't I" was also featured on Episode 1, Season 1 of The Blacklist and Season 1 of HBO's The Deuce.
+"Didn't I" was covered by the English electronic music duo HONNE on their 2015 EP Coastal Love.
+"Didn't I" was also featured on the first episode of The Blacklist as well as in season one of HBO's The Deuce.
 The song was featured in the Hulu show, High Fidelity.
-In September 2020 "Didn't I" was covered by a female artist, the American soul/blues singer Regina Bonelli.
-In 2018 producer Harry Fraud sampled “Didn't I” for his single “The Count”.
-Which also features Wiz Khalifa and Curren$y.
-Most recently, in September 2021, "Didn't I" closed Episode 4 (Season 1) of the Scottish television drama Guilt, produced by the BBC and airing on Masterpiece Mystery, as well as Episode 10, Season 2 of FXX comedy series Dave (TV series).
+In 2018 producer Harry Fraud sampled “Didn't I” for his single “The Count”, which also featured Wiz Khalifa and Currensy.
+More recently, in September 2021, "Didn't I" closed the fourth episode of the Scottish television drama Guilt, produced by the BBC and aired on Masterpiece Mystery, as well as the tenth episode of the second season of the FXX comedy series Dave.
+In 2024 "Didn't I" was used in Episode 5 of Fight Night: The Million Dollar Heist starring Samuel L. Jackson, Don Cheadle, and Kevin Hart.
+In 2025 "Didn't I" was used in Episode 6 of Ironheart starring Anthony Ramos and Dominique Thorne.

 Personal life

 In the 1980s, Darondo met his wife, Prem, in Fiji.
+He has two daughters, Isis and Angel.
+They all live in Sacramento, California.

 Darondo died of heart failure in 2013 at the age of 66.